GEOFON/fdsnws_scripts/README.rst

 * availability information, as JSON or POST format, using the fdsnws-availability web service.

-There are three tools here:
+There are four tools here:

 #. `fdsnws_fetch` can request waveform data or metadata, from multiple data centres (access points) with a single command.
 It does this using the EIDA routing service to discover which data centre(s) holds the data requested.